ca98am79/connect-dynamodb/README.md

   - `client` An existing AWS DynamoDB object you normally get from `new AWS.DynamoDB().client`
   - `AWSConfigPath` Path to JSON document containing your [AWS credentials](http://docs.aws.amazon.com/nodejs/latest/dg/configuration-guide.html#nodejs-dg-credentials-from-disk)
   - `table` DynamoDB server session table name
-  - `prefix` Key prefix defaulting to "sess"
+  - `prefix` Key prefix, defaulting to "sess"
   - `reapInterval` How often expired sessions should be cleaned up

 ## Usage

-    var connect = require('connect')
-	 	  , DynamoDBStore = require('connect-dynamodb')(connect);

-	var store = new DynamoDBStore({
+	var options = {
 		// Name of the table you would like to use for sessions.
+		// Defaults to 'sessions'
 	  	table: 'myapp-sessions',

+		// Path to AWS credentials
+  	  	// Defaults to './aws-config.json'
 		AWSConfigPath: './path/to/credentials.json',

 	  	// Optional.
 How often expired sessions should be cleaned up.
   	  	// Defaults to 600000 (10 minutes).
   	  	reapInterval: 600000
-	});
+	};

-    var server = connect.createServer();
+	var connect = require('connect'),
-	server.use(connect.session({secret: 'YourSecretKey', store: store });
+		DynamoDBStore = require('connect-dynamodb')(connect);
+	connect()
+		.use(connect.cookieParser())
+		.use(connect.session({ store: new DynamoDBStore(options), secret: 'keyboard cat'}))

  Or with [express](http://expressjs.com/)

  	DynamoDBStore = require('connect-dynamodb')(express);
- 	var store = new DynamoDBStore({
-		// Name of the table you would like to use for sessions.
-	  	table: 'myapp-sessions',

-		AWSConfigPath: './path/to/credentials.json'
-	});

  	var app = express(
 		express.cookieParser(),
-		express.session({ secret: 'YourSecretKey', store: store})
+		express.session({ store: new DynamoDBStore(options), secret: 'keyboard cat'}) );
-	);

 ## Contributors